mikedlowis-prototypes/editor/docs/xtagpick.1.md

-# xtagpick -- Parses a ctags file and sends results to xpick
+# xtagpick -- Parses a ctags file and sends results to pick(1)
 ## SYNOPSIS
 ## DESCRIPTION
 ## OPTIONS